 Is it true that Gogol is the author of the phrase “Russia has two troubles: fools and roads”?

-Despite the rather frequent attribution of Gogol of this winged phrase, it will not be possible to find something similar in his work, diaries or letters-the Russian classic did not write this.
-The theme of unimportant roads is one way or another in a number of Gogol's works.
-For example, in the description of one of Chichikov’s trips in “Dead Souls” It is saidthat "the roads spread in all directions, like caught crayfish, when they are spilled out of the bag."
-In another episode of the immortal poem Gogol Notesthat “a man is generous with the word“ fool ”and is ready to serve them twenty times a day to his neighbor” (according to the coincidence, the author used this word in the poem 24 times).
-However, none of these “troubles” by Gogol is called such - neither individually nor together.
+Despite the fairly frequent attribution of this catchphrase to Gogol, it will not be possible to find something similar in his work, diaries or letters - the Russian classic did not write such a thing.
+The theme of unimportant roads is touched upon in one way or another in a number of Gogol’s works.
+For example, in the description of one of Chichikov’s trips in “Dead Souls” said, that “the roads spread out in all directions, like caught crayfish when they are poured out of a bag.”
+In another episode of Gogol's immortal poem notes, that “a person is generous with the word “fool” and is ready to serve his neighbor with it twenty times a day” (by coincidence, the author himself used this word 24 times in the poem).
+However, Gogol does not refer to any of these “troubles” as such, either individually or together.

-It is useless to look for this quote from other classics-from Karamzin to Saltykov-Shchedrin.
-Yes, Pushkin in "Evgenia Onegin" complains: “Now our roads are bad, // The forgotten bridges rot”, and Nekrasov in one of the poems Set: “We will not decrease fools in Russia, // We will bring to smart longing” (reference to the unfinished poem Fonvizin).
-But these quotes are not even similar to the rudiments of the future winged phrase.
+It is useless to look for this quote from other classics - from Karamzin to Saltykov-Shchedrin.
+Yes, Pushkin in Eugene Onegin complains: “Now our roads are bad, // Forgotten bridges are rotting,” and Nekrasov in one of his poems complains: “We will not reduce the number of fools in Russia, // But we will make the smart ones sad” (reference to Fonvizin’s unfinished poem).
+But these quotes don’t even look like the beginnings of a future catchphrase.

-So, it turns out that Mikhail Zadornov came up with a winged phrase about two Russian troubles.
-But why then did a rather popular author of the conversational genre attribute it to Gogol?
-How He thinks Quotation researcher Konstantin Dushenko, “the link to the classic was to serve as a protested letter of the superconscious Soviet satirist and give his thoughts great authority.
-This goal was brilliantly achieved: the version of Gogol's authorship became the main one. "
+So, it turns out that the catchphrase about two Russian troubles was invented by Mikhail Zadornov.
+But why then did the already quite popular author of the colloquial genre attribute it to Gogol?
+How believes quotation researcher Konstantin Dushenko, “the reference to the classic was supposed to serve as a safe conduct for the censored Soviet satirist and give his thoughts greater authority.
+This goal was brilliantly achieved: the version of Gogol’s authorship became the main one.”

 Фейк